BjRo/bjro.github.io/_posts/2019-01-11-graphql-year-one-retro.md

 To give you some context about the company I'm working in (and that is worth understanding before going into the individual points):

-* XING has roughly __1,5k employees__ of which __~300 are developers__
+* XING has roughly __1,3k employees__ of which __~300 are developers__
 * Of these to my knowledge roughly __70 are native mobile developers__
 * For the rest I don't have concrete numbers, but my feeling is that it's roughly __2/3 backend developers__ and __1/3 web frontend developers__.
 * Most of the engineering teams at XING are setup to build __all representations of their product__ (backend, ios, android & web)
 * In comparison the teams that are dealing with cross cutting concerns like "the platform" are fairly small.
-  * The system architecture team (which primarly is concerned with running our `PAAS` platform based on `Kubernetes` these days) is __~10 people__.
+  * The system architecture team (which primarily is concerned with running our `PAAS` platform based on `Kubernetes` these days) is __~10 people__.
-  * My team that was pushing the `GraphQL` initiative were __4 people in 2017 and 2018__ (and we also had to maintain our OAuth gateway on the sidelines).
+  * My team that was pushing the `GraphQL` initiative used to be __4 people in 2017 and 2018__ (and we also had to maintain our OAuth gateway on the sidelines).
-* In general, XINGs engineering organization tries to give a lot of freedom and autonomy to the individual teams
-* As a consequence there's always the lingering pressure for infrastructure related teams to [find ways to do their work without interrupting or even blocking development teams
-* As a consequence a lot of the larger technology initiatives by their nature need to be incremental and non-blocking in how they're rolled out
+* In general, XINGs engineering organization tries to give a lot of freedom and autonomy to the individual teams.
+As a consequence there's always the lingering pressure for infrastructure related teams to [find ways to do their work without interrupting or even blocking product teams](TODO: LINK) and as a consequence a lot of the larger technology initiatives by their nature need to be incremental and non-blocking in how they're rolled out.

 That being out of the way, let's dive into our findings from year one (2017):

 # 1. Expectations on GraphQL vary dramatically between web and native mobile developers
+If you trace back the `GraphQL` story back to its beginning within `Facebook` you realize that it originated from a mobile background and then expanded further into the company.
+Basically what happened is that some pretty clever people build the first version of the concept for the new, native mobile newsfeed.
+That was when `Facebook` was still primarily following their `HTML5` approach within their mobile applications.
+When the decision was made to switch the strategy to go all in on native development instead of web technology, it was a combination of "having a great, working concept" and "being at the right spot, at the right time".
+They pretty much created the blueprint for things to come. `GraphQL` didn't start out on the web or even `Javascript` side.
+I believe the original `GraphQL` server was and is still written in `Hack`.
+Only when they came to the conclusion that "this could really be a thing", they created the spec and the reference implementation in `Javascript`.
+But this happened at a later point.

+> In case you wondering: In 2017 I sat next to [Dan Schaefer](https://twitter.com/dlschafer) in the cab on the way to the speakers dinner for the `GraphQL EU` conference and had the chance to pester him with all sorts of questions.
+Dan is one of the original `GraphQL` creators (besides [Nick Schrock](https://twitter.com/schrockn) and [Lee Byron](https://twitter.com/leeb)).

+Now fast forward to `2017`.
+The `GraphQL` buzz primarily happened on the web side and in the `Javascript` world.
+The rise of `React` coupled with the fact that the company behind [`Meteor`](https://www.meteor.com/) joined-in and heavily invested into the `GraphQL` ecosystem might have played a part in that.
+Now they're more well known as [`Apollo`](https://www.apollographql.com/).
+What was mostly absent in the buzz interestingly was mobile.

+I can only deduct that this is one of the reasons for why mobile and web developers at our company had (and to this day have) a distinctively different stance towards `GraphQL`.
+That our initiative was mostly driven (at least in the start) by backend people might also have played into it.

   - all-in or nothing mentality for the web
   - drop in replacement for BFFs on mobile